 The refrigerator is a staple of the modern kitchen, but did you know there are more than 10 different types of fridges?
 From compact models for a studio to high-tech connected refrigerators, this guide helps you make the right choice based on your space, budget, and cooking habits.
+The prices quoted are indicative for the Swiss market (retailers such as Fust or Interdiscount) and vary with promotions.

 1. Classic Fridges: Simplicity and Versatility